Saturday, May 04, 2024

 I also recall wandering down to the beach several times.
 On my first visit, I was shocked to find the sand stained by tar-like blobs of heavy oil.
 These sticky blobs were everywhere and quickly made a mess of anything that came into contact with them.
 I later discovered that resort staff came down before dawn each day to rake them off the beach before the guests awoke.
 Of course, the surf soon dumped a fresh load along the shore.

-Swimming in the sea inevitably resulted in you exiting the water covered in black streaks.
+Swimming in the sea inevitably resulted in exiting the water covered in black streaks.
 Sadly, the resort was prepared for this.
-It had chemical wipes in little mini-packs sitting in buckets along the beach ready for guests to de-grease themselves.
+It had buckets of chemical wipes in sealed foil mini-packs along the beach ready for swimmers to de-grease themselves.
 Needless to say, I only swam in the sea once.

 I never discovered the oil’s origin.
-However, I suspect that ships purging their ballast tanks before entering Singapore harbour were the likely culprit.
+At a guess, ships purging their ballast tanks before entering Singapore harbour were the likely culprit.
 Alternatively, the area may have experienced a minor oil spill shortly before our arrival.

 My final memory of this trip to Bintan was the team-building activity we enjoyed one afternoon.
 Club Med offers guests an in-house circus experience.
 This included an outdoor flying trapeze where you can practice swinging from one trapeze rung to another.
 Your safety was always assured thanks to training staff, a body harness and an enormous net strung several metres above the ground.